Thor: The Dark World: Plot

-In London, astrophysicist Dr. Jane Foster and her intern Darcy Lewis travel to an abandoned factory where such portals have appeared, disrupting the laws of physics around them.
-Separating from the group, Foster is teleported to another world, where, beyond Heimdall's near all-seeing vision, she absorbs the Aether.
-Heimdall alerts Thor, leading him to Earth.
-When Thor finds Foster, she inadvertently releases an unearthly force, and Thor returns with her to Asgard.
-Odin, recognizing the Aether, warns that the Aether will not only kill Foster but that its return heralds a catastrophic prophecy.
+In London, astrophysicist Dr. Jane Foster travels to an abandoned factory where such portals have appeared.
+Foster is teleported to the hidden world where the Aether is stored and it enters her body.
+Thor finds Foster and takes her to Asgard, where Odin warns that the Aether will not only kill her but herald a catastrophic prophecy.
+Malekith, awakened by the Aether's release, attacks Asgard searching for Foster.
+Thor's mother Frigga is killed trying to protect her.
+Thor recruits Loki, who knows of a secret portal to Svartalfheim where they plan to confront Malekith, to avenge Frigga.
+On Svartalfheim, Loki uses an illusion to trick Malekith into drawing the Aether out of Foster, but Thor's attempt to destroy it fails.
+Malekith merges with the Aether and leaves as Loki seemingly dies while killing Algrim.

-Malekith, awakened by the Aether's release, attacks Asgard.
-During the battle, Malekith and Algrim search for Foster, sensing that she contains the Aether.
-Thor's mother Frigga is fatally stabbed protecting Foster, and Malekith and Algrim are forced to flee without Foster.
-Despite Odin's orders not to leave Asgard, Thor reluctantly enlists the help of Loki, who knows of a secret portal to Svartalfheim, where they will use Foster to lure and confront Malekith, away from Asgard.
-In return, Thor promises Loki vengeance on Malekith for killing their mother.
-With Volstagg and Sif stalling Asgardian soldiers and Fandral assisting their escape, Thor, Loki, and Foster head to Svartalfheim.

-There, Loki tricks Malekith into drawing the Aether out of Foster, but Thor's attempt to destroy the exposed substance fails.
-Malekith merges with the Aether and leaves in his ship as Loki is impaled while killing Algrim.
-Thor, cradling Loki in his arms, promises to tell their father of his sacrifice.
-Afterward, Thor and Foster discover another portal in a nearby cave and reunite in London with Lewis and Foster's mentor Dr. Erik Selvig—who was briefly institutionalized due to the mental trauma he suffered during Loki's attack on Earth.
-They learn that Malekith plans to restore the Dark Elves to dominance by unleashing the Aether at the center of the Convergence in Greenwich.
-Thor battles Malekith through various portals and across multiple worlds until one portal separates them, leaving Malekith unopposed on Earth.
-Thor returns in time to help his mortal comrades use their scientific equipment to transport Malekith to Svartalfheim, where he is crushed by his own damaged ship.

-Thor returns to Asgard, where he declines Odin's offer to take the throne and tells him of Loki's sacrifice.
-As he leaves, Odin transforms into Loki, who is alive and impersonating Odin.
+Thor and Foster reunite in London with Foster's mentor, Dr. Erik Selvig.
+They learn that Malekith plans to plunge the entire universe into darkness by unleashing the Aether at the center of the Convergence in Greenwich.
+Thor battles Malekith across multiple worlds while Jane's group use their scientific equipment to transport Malekith to Svartalfheim, where he is crushed by his own ship.
+Thor returns to Asgard, where he declines Odin's offer to take the throne.
+After he leaves, Loki is revealed to be alive and impersonating Odin.

-In a mid-credits scene, Volstagg and Sif visit the Collector and entrust the Aether to his care, commenting that with the Tesseract already in Asgard, having two Infinity Stones so close together would be unwise.
+In a mid-credits scene, Volstagg and Sif visit the Collector and entrust the Aether to his care; with the Tesseract already in Asgard, they fear that having two Infinity Stones so close together would be dangerous.
 As they leave, the Collector states his desire to acquire the other five Stones.
-In a post-credits scene, Foster and Thor reunite on Earth, while somewhere in London, a frost monster from Jotunheim—accidentally transported to Earth during the final battle—continues to run amok.
+In a post-credits scene, Foster and Thor reunite on Earth.